oplS16projects/FP2/README.md

 My name: Laura Lucaciu

-I have played around with this library
+I have played around with this library.
 The original code was displaying a triangle.

 This block of code is installing the library 2htdp/image, and Draws the Sierpinski triangle.
 The triangle is created by multiple triangles, made of different shape and color.